-On Memorial Day, it's inspiring to look at the lives of men and women in the military who have sacrificed to protect the American way of life.
+It's inspiring to look at the lives of men and women in the military who have sacrificed to protect the American way of life.
 In particular, female veterans have often broken new ground and become role models for future generations.
-Take a look at three special women, all of them seniors, whom we honor this Memorial Day.
+Take a look at three special women, all of them seniors.

 General Ann Dunwoody